 Dubbo is the industrial and commercial heart of NSW’s Central West region.
 Perhaps best known for its famous Western Plains Zoo, Dubbo also offers superb scenery, great wineries and heritage villages, as well as a vast array of recreational and sporting facilities.

 Charles Sturt’s Dubbo Campus is only minutes from the city centre and provides a small and welcoming study environment.
-The Explorer’s Café on campus provides a great place to socialise and relax, or if you are looking for something more active to do in your spare time, there is also a gymnasium and other sporting facilities on campus.
+If you are looking for something more active to do in your spare time, there is also a gymnasium and other sporting facilities on campus.
 Plus, it's even more convenient to study at Charles Sturt in Dubbo now that almost all classes take place between Tuesday and Thursday each week – making it easier to plan your study around your other commitments.